Website Maintenance: The missing element in your 2021 digital strategy

 So, what should you be testing on your website?
 There’s a whole heap of things you can do, and as website maintenance professionals will tell you, you can spend hours ensuring everything is working perfectly.
 However, as a starting point, make sure you regularly test things like the forms on your website.
 Do they still send successfully?
 Check for broken links too and if you’ve got an e-commerce website, it’s well worth checking regularly that your checkout and payments system is working as it should.

-You can have the best backlinks and use all the keywords and well written content you like on your website, but if you’re not maintaining it regularly, it could all be for nothing.
-Website maintenance goes hand-in-hand beautifully with SEO to keep your enquiries flying in.
+You can have the best backlinks and use all the keywords and well-written content you like on your website, but if you’re not maintaining it regularly, it could all be for nothing.
+Website maintenance goes hand-in-hand beautifully with SEO to keep your inquiries flying in.
 Google raises the ranking for websites that are frequently updated with new, relevant content, meaning they’re much more visible.
-The higher your search ranking, the more likely your website and content will appear when your targeted audience searches your keywords.
+The higher your search ranking, the more likely your website and the content will appear when your targeted audience searches your keywords.

 In A Nutshell